 If you are a "dual eligible" member (Medicare and Medicaid enrolled), it means that you may have additional benefits that may not be covered under AHCCCS.
 It is important that you let us know of your other coverage as soon as you are aware.
-When we know about your other insurance, it helps us coordinate the care you receive with the other plan.
+When we know about your other insurance, it helps us coordinate the care you get with the other plan.

 If you have Medicare coverage and you see a doctor that is not in our network, the charges may not be covered.
 If you choose to do that without our approval, we may not pay for those services because they were done by a doctor that is not on our plan.
-It is important that you work with your PCP and/or Health Home/behavioral health provider to be referred to the right doctors.
+It is important that you work with your PCP and/or Health Home / behavioral health provider to be referred to the right doctors.
 (This requirement does not include emergency services.
-You do not need approval to receive emergency services.)
-We will not cover copays or deductibles for services provided outside of the Arizona Complete Health-Complete Care Plan contracted Network without Prior Authorization.
+You do not need approval to get emergency services.)
+We will not cover copays or deductibles for services outside of the Arizona Complete Health-Complete Care Plan contracted Network without Prior Authorization.

-Adults With SMI Not Enrolled In Medicaid
+Adults with SMI not Enrolled in Medicaid

-If you are enrolled with Arizona Complete Health-Complete Care Plan as a Non-Medicaid Adult designated with Serious Mental Illness (SMI), you are eligible for a limited behavioral health benefit only (reference the table of behavioral health benefits for details).
+If you are enrolled with Arizona Complete Health-Complete Care Plan as a non-Medicaid Adult designated with Serious Mental Illness (SMI), you are eligible for a limited behavioral health benefit only (reference the table of behavioral health benefits for details).

-Grant Funded Programs For Uninsured And Underinsured Arizona Citizens
+Grant-Funded Programs for Uninsured and Underinsured Arizona Citizens

-If you live in Cochise, Graham, Greenlee, La Paz, Pima, Pinal, Santa Cruz, or Yuma Counties, and are experiencing a Substance Use Disorder (SUD) or Opioid Use Disorder (OUD), you very well may be eligible for SUD treatment services through Arizona Complete Health-Complete Care Plan.
-Call our Member Services at 1-888-788-4408, TTY/TDY: 711 for more information and clarification about coverage.
+If you live in Cochise, Graham, Greenlee, La Paz, Pima, Pinal, Santa Cruz, or Yuma counties and are experiencing a Substance Use Disorder (SUD) or Opioid Use Disorder (OUD), you may be eligible for SUD treatment services through Arizona Complete Health-Complete Care Plan.
+Call our Member Services at 1-888-788-4408, TTY/TDD: 711 for more information and clarification about coverage.

-Medicaid Covered Physical Health Services
+Medicaid-Covered Physical Health Services

-The following services are available to Medicaid enrolled members.
-See the boxes below for details if you belong to either of these categories or if you are not enrolled.
-Call Member Services at 1-888-788-4408, TTY/TDY: 711 or talk to your PCP and/or Health Home for more information about these services.
+The following services are available to Medicaid-enrolled members.
+See below for more details.
+Call Member Services at 1-888-788-4408, TTY/TDD: 711 or talk to your PCP and/or Health Home for more information about these services.